Once your thesis has been examined you must make the required changes and apply for thesis classification.

 After you receive your examiners’ reports, you need to prepare a formal response and your revise your thesis for classification under the guidance of your supervisors.
 The amount of time you have to prepare your response depends on the outcome you received.

 Once your supervisors are satisfied that your thesis should be classified, they will prepare a citation and sign off on your classification documentation.
 They will also write a memo indicating their support of your revisions.

-You need to coordinate the sign-off from your supervisors as well as the Chair of Examiners, so it's essential you let them know the deadlines you are working towards.
-You should allow the Chair of Examiners a reasonable period of time for them to review your documentation, so factor this into your planning, remembering that sometimes Chair of Examiners are reviewing a number of theses at the one time.
+You need to coordinate the sign-off from your supervisors, so it's essential you let them know the deadlines you are working towards.
+You should allow University academics a reasonable period of time for them to review your documentation, so factor this into your planning, remembering that sometimes these staff are reviewing a number of theses at the one time.

 When the examiners have recommend no changes or minor changes, all classification paperwork is to be reviewed by the relevant Chair of Examiners.
 Once the Chair of Examiners is satisfied all requirements have been met, the Dean, Graduate Research will review/approve the classification.

 When the examiners recommend a combination of no changes, minor changes, and substantial changes or deferred, the classification paperwork is reviewed by the relevant Chair of Examiners and an Academic Review Panel.
 Once the Academic Review Panel is satisfied all requirements have been met, the Dean, Graduate Research will review/approve the classification.

 Notification of classification

 Once your thesis has been classified, the ORQTI will notify you in writing (via email) of the outcome.
 They will provide you with a timeframe to submit your final electronic thesis copy and to complete your degree.

 If is required, the form must be submitted with the appropriate documentation.
 Failure to submit this form will result in the thesis being available in the Library Repository 24 months from conferral of the award.